Battle of Bysjön: Aftermath

 Between 30 and 50 Swedes were killed during the battle.
 On the Norwegian side 60 wounded men were carried back to the Midtskog redoubt, and about 100 are estimated to have been killed due to their exposed position on the ice.

 The news of the defeat caused alarm in Sweden, and in a letter from Kyrkerud on 24 December, Olof Stake urgently requested reinforcements from Gabriel Oxenstierna, Lord High Steward of Sweden (1587–1640).
-Another letter from Berendt Olsson to an accountant Pederson in Karlstad on 23 December reads: "I don't know what to do.
+Another letter from Berendt Olsson to an accountant, Pederson, in Karlstad on 23 December reads: "I don't know what to do.
 If help doesn't come soon, Karlstad and the whole country will be lost."

-Sehested was proud of his victory, his first on the battlefield:
+The victory was both the Norwegian army's first and Sehested's first on the battlefield, writing later that:

 I myself have had the honor, of receiving from the soldiers of Olof Stake for New Year, two bullets through the cap on my head, although without injury.

-Sehested also wrote the way to Karlstad now lay open, and the between this city and Stockholm there were no troops.
-In Copenhagen, word spread that he already was on his way to Stockholm.
+Sehested also wrote that the way to Karlstad now lay open, and between this city and Stockholm there were no troops.
+In Copenhagen, word spread that he was already on his way to Stockholm.
 In reality, his strength was too small, and he had to reckon with the risk of being cut off from Norway.
-Therefore, he went south and made his headquarters at the rectory of the parish of Sillerud in Årjäng, with the options of proceeding to Karlstad or south towards Dalsland.
+Therefore, he went south and made his headquarters at the rectory of the parish of Sillerud in Årjäng, with the option of proceeding to Karlstad or south towards Dalsland.